 Activities and Events

 Convocation ceremonies are held each fall to mark the beginning of the school year.
-Led by students, college officials and faculty, Convocation marks the beginning of your Cabarrus College experience.
-You’ll learn about and pledge your dedication to the college's core values of caring, commitment, teamwork and integrity.
+Led by students, faculty and staff, Convocation marks the beginning of your Cabarrus College experience.
+You’ll learn about the college's core values of caring, commitment, teamwork and integrity.
 You’ll be introduced to how Cabarrus College will help you gain the knowledge and skills to become a culturally competent health care provider.
-Join us as we celebrate your new beginnings.

-Throughout the year, Student Affairs offers various programs, services, and activities that respond to the changing needs, interests, and welfare of our students.
+Throughout the year, Student Affairs offers various programs and activities which respond to the changing needs, interests and welfare of our students.

 Examples